msmykx-intel/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 how to use them, refer to the [Graph Traversal and Modification Using Ports and Connections](Model_Optimizer_Ports_Connections.md) section.

 > **NOTE**: A shape inference function should perform output shape calculation in the original model layout.
 For
-> example, OpenVINO&trade; supports Convolution operations in NCHW layout only but TensorFlow supports NHWC layout as
+> example, OpenVINO supports Convolution operations in NCHW layout only but TensorFlow supports NHWC layout as
 > well.
 Model Optimizer shape inference function calculates output shapes for NHWC Convolutions in NHWC layout and only
 > during the layout change phase the shape is converted to NCHW.